Hiking in Sardinia: 5 Ways To Explore The Island On Foot

 Descent: 790 m

-Via Dorgali you'll cross the coastal mountains.
-If you're keen, you can climb the 917 hill Monte Tului.
+From Rifugio Gorropu, you'll traverse the coastal mountains via Dorgali.
+If you're up for it, you can climb the 917 hill Monte Tului.
 Enjoy wonderful views across the Mediterranean Sea.
 Just before you arrive in your sweet spot for the night just south of Cala Gonone, you can go for a dip at a secluded picture perfect little beach.
 It's a bit of a climb to the accommodation, but the views are worth it.

 Hotel Turismo Rurale Villa Maria Caterina